Asthadwivedi-hue/Asthadwivedi-hue/README.md

 ### Hi there 👋!
 Welcome to my GitHub universe!
-I'am Astha Dwivedi b.tech Graduate Student diving into the exiting world of Data Analytics .
+I'am Astha Dwivedi b.tech Graduate , diving into the exciting world of Data Analytics .
 Join me on this journey as I explore , learn, and create impactful projects. let's connect and code together!"

 -🌱 I’m currently learning python libraries.
 - 💬 Ask me about sql and power bi...